jitsi/jitsi-videobridge/doc/network-configuration.md

 ```

 ### Notes
-- STUN/TURN is not required for the Videobridge itself, only for P2P connections
 - Jitsi Web and the Videobridge can have different IPv6 addresses
 - When IPv6 is enabled, a UDP6 listener will open on port 10000